lstich/Baccarat/README.txt

 ---------------------------------------------------
 How to run

+- Download file BaccaratProbabilities.java
-- Open a terminal in this folder
+- Open a terminal in the folder continaing BaccaratProbabilities.java
 - Compile with: javac BaccaratProbabilites.java
 - Run with:  java BaccaratProbabilites
+- If any issues with comppiling and running please email lukestichhaller@cmail.carleton.ca

 ---------------------------------------------------
 Assumptions